WilliamQLiu/williamqliu.github.io/_posts/2019-02-04-ruby-on-rails.md

 Exceptions thrown within a transaction block will be propagated (after triggering the ROLLBACK), so be ready to catch those in your application code.
 An example of an exception is the `ActiveRecord::Rollback` exception, which will trigger a ROLLBACK when raised, but not be re-raised by the transaction block.

+Nested Transactions

+`transaction` calls can be nested.
+By deafult, all database statements in the nested transaction block should become part of the parent transaction.
+That means even if you have a `raise ActiveRecord::Rollback` exception inside a nested block, it might not issue a rollback if the parent transaction does not see it.
+In order to avoid that, you can pass `requires_new: true` to enable sub-transactions (so that the sub-transaction can be rolled back, but not roll back the parent transaction).

+So in short, `requires_new: true` basically creates a savepoint.

+Active Record emulates nested transactions using savepoints on MySQL and PostgreSQL.
+See details about rollbacks here: https://dev.mysql.com/doc/refman/5.7/en/savepoint.html

+Note: On MySQL, do NOT use Data Definition Language (DDL) operations in nested transaction blocks that are emulated with savepoints (i.e. do not execute statements like `CREATE TABLE` inside blocks).
+MySQL automatically releases all savepoints on executing a DDL operation.

+### Callbacks

+There are two types of callbacks associated with committing and rolling back transactions.
+These callbacks are used for interacting with other systems since you will be guaranteed that the callback is only executed when the database is in a permanent state.
+An example of this is `after_commit` is a good place to put in a hook to clear a cache since clearing it from within a transaction could trigger the cache to be regenerated before the database is updated.
+After committing will ensure your cache is up to date.

+* `after_commit` - this callback is called on every record saved or destroyed within a transaction immediately after the transaction is committed
+* `after_rollback` - this callback is called on every record saved or destroyed within a transaction immediately after the transaction OR savepoint is rolled back.